JasonWei512/Upload-Microsoft-Store-MSIX-Package-to-GitHub-Release/README.md

 # Action Inputs

-### `store-id`
+- ## `store-id`

   The ID of the Microsoft Store app you want to upload, e.g. `9NF7JTB3B17P`.

   To get the app ID:
   - Open Microsoft Store and go to the app page.
   - Click the share button and select "copy link".
   - A url like `https://www.microsoft.com/store/productId/9NF7JTB3B17P` will be copied to clipboard.
   - The last segment is the app ID.

-### `token`
+- ## `token`

   The GitHub token to use.
+Just set it to `${{ secrets.GITHUB_TOKEN }}` for most cases.

+  GitHub will automatically create a `GITHUB_TOKEN` secret when the action runs.

-### `asset-name-pattern` (Optional)
+- ## `asset-name-pattern` (Optional)

   The name pattern of the uploaded GitHub release asset's name without file extension.
 Can contain `{version}` and `{arch}`.

   For example, for pattern `AppName_{version}_{arch}`, the uploaded asset name can be `AppName_1.2.3.0_x64.Msix`.

   If you don't specify an `asset-name-pattern`, the default file name from Microsoft Store will be used.
 For example, `14463DeveloperName.AppName_1.2.3.0_x64__23j36sa9jtp8y.msix`.

+# Why would you use it

+If you publish apps to Microsoft Store and love open source, you may want to upload Microsoft Store-signed MSIX packages to GitHub release, like [Ambie](https://github.com/jenius-apps/ambie), [NanaZip](https://github.com/M2Team/NanaZip), and [Energy Star X](https://github.com/JasonWei512/EnergyStarX) do.

+Users can double click these packages to install them.
+No need to *install certificates to Trusted Root Certification Authorities with admin privilege* like for self-signed packages.

+While the user experience is great, the developer experience is not.
+Every time you create a new release, you have manually to download the MSIX packages from Microsoft Store using https://store.rg-adguard.net and upload them to GitHub release.

+So I created a GitHub action to automate this workflow.